 Most people are familiar with the April 15th deadline to file individual tax returns, but there are several other important tax dates that crypto traders and investors should mark on their calendar.
 With ZenLedger’s done-for-you solution, you can reduce the stress on tax season and ensure that you’re paying the correct—but minimal—amount of tax each year.

-If you’re interested in minimizing your crypto taxes, try ZenLedger today or check out the rest of our blog or our recorded webinars for a wealth of resources on crypto taxes and a wide variety of other topics.
+If you’re interested in minimizing your Crypto Taxes and Accounting, try ZenLedger today or check out the rest of our blog or our recorded webinars for a wealth of resources on Crypto Taxes and Accounting and a wide variety of other topics.